 *I say that, but when one looks at the list, there’s a LOT of beer that although I assume will be undefiled, still sits at ABV’s that are WAY above what showcases cask well, and is from breweries like Thornbridge who, in a number of instances, are FAR from ‘traditional’.
 I’m certainly not missing out on any, subtle, REAL @sessionbeer!

-I hadn’t given #ACAT another though until about two weeks ago when a few tweets and emails came my way.
+I honestly hadn’t given #ACAT another thought until about two weeks ago when a few tweets and emails came my way.
 Below is one of the conversations that I had on Twitter with my friend @Carny93.
 Like the post from a year ago that sums up my position from this time last year, the conversation below sums up my position right now.
 11 beers from the UK, presumably not defiled in any way whatsoever, are not going to allow me to compromise my principles in relation to the abuse of cask ale that #ACAT has supported in the past.
 I just won’t do it.
 As I say below, my principles override my hedonism.

 A little later, @robsterowski sent me the tweet below, suggesting things are ‘looking up’ (the link in his tweet points to this).